-Tom Brady grew up in San Mateo, California.
-Everyone who played ball with him as a kid remembers him as the most competitive and talented kid on the block.
-His immense admiration for Joe Montana drove him to attend a football camp where NFL quarterback Tony Graziani taught him how to throw a ball properly.
+Tom Brady grew up in San Mateo, California. being selected as the 199th overall pick by the Everyone who played ball with him as a kid New England Patriots, he put in hours of hard remembers him as the most competitive and work to become the starting quarterback of his talented kid on the block.
+His immense admirateam.
+While the world saw him as an underdog tion for Joe Montana drove him to attend a footwho rose to the top, everyone who knew Brady ball camp where NFL quarterback Tony Graziani back home believed he had it in him all along. taught him how to throw a ball properly.
 Despite